 Ribavirin (brands: CoPegus, Rebetol)

 Ribavirin is a prescription medication used in combination with other drugs to treat chronic hepatitis C virus (HCV) infection.
 Ribavirin is a type of drug called a nucleoside analog that works against HCV by interfering with its ability to reproduce itself.
-Ribavirin is sold under several brand names, including, but not limited to CoPegus, Rebetol, Moderiba and Ribasphere.
+Ribavirin is known by several brand names, including (but not limited to) former brands such as CoPegus and Moderiba, as well as Rebetol, Ribasphere, and RibaTab.
 There are also generic forms of ribavirin available.

 What are the ingredients in ribavirin?

-Ribavirin is the active ingredient in CoPegus and Rebetol, and each tablet contains 200 mg ribavirin.1,2
+Ribavirin is the active ingredient in the name brands listed above, and each tablet contains 200 mg ribavirin.1,2

 How does ribavirin work?